 Undergraduate students who wish to complement their studio major with an in-depth study in a field supported by the department's curriculum may elect to pursue a concentration in HPSS.
-The concentration can be completed as part of a typical 4- or 5-year degree program and is open to all RISD BFA candidates.
+The concentration can be completed as part of a typical four- or five-year degree program and is open to all RISD BFA candidates.

 Concentrators are able to: